Junpengalaitp/Algorithm-Data-Structure/markdown/binary tree.md

 ### LC 95.
 Unique Binary Search Trees II
 * recursion approach, recursive call on (start, i - 1) and (i + 1, end), the i is the current BST root

+### LC 99.
+Recover Binary Search Tree
+* do a inorder traversal, add nodes to a list
+* find two nodes in the list
+* swap their values

 ### LC 98.
 Validate Binary Search Tree
 * recursive approach, init with lower bound of MIN_VALUE and upper bound of MAX_VALUE
 * base case: null root is valid